mchlol/tictactoe/README.md

     create the toggle player function
-      check which player is active and set it to the other player show which players turn it is in the message display return the cells and gameState variables from the module so they are the only public variables
+      check which player is active and set it to the other player show which players turn it is in the message display return only the game state from the module so all other variables and functions are private

 ```